 A marketing project management software solution with in-house or in-app training can go a long way in helping teams and team members get on board.

-Since Welcome is purpose-driven for teams, your marketing team no longer has to spend hours on Google to understand Gantt charts or even more on social media complaining about them.
+Since Content Marketing Platform is purpose-driven for teams, your marketing team no longer has to spend hours on Google to understand Gantt charts or even more on social media complaining about them.

 Under training, this solution offers in-person webinars, documentation, and live online training sessions.